Youth engagement as partners for development and peace

 Young women and men have got the creativity, the potential and the capacity to make change happen – for themselves, for their societies, and for the rest of the world.
-UNESCO’s work with and for youth is committed to empowering young women and men and helping them to work together to drive social innovation and change, participate fully in the development of their societies, eradicate poverty and inequality, and foster a culture of peace.
+UNESCO is committed to empowering young women and men and helping them to work together to drive social innovation and change, participate fully in the development of their societies, eradicate poverty and inequality, and foster a culture of peace.

-UNESCO recognises that the youth should not just be beneficiaries of the work by others, rather they should be essential actors in finding solutions to the issues faced by young people in the world today.
+The UNESCO Social and Human Sciences Sector in Southern Africa recognizes that the youth should not just be beneficiaries of the work by others, rather they should be essential actors in finding solutions to the issues faced by young people in the world today.
 Their energy and leadership must be demonstrated across the world, and they must be fully engaged in social development themselves and supported in this work by their societies.